-With limited exceptions specified in annual renewal and non-renewal guidance by CMS, we will not permit consolidation of PBPs across contracts, independent of plan type.
+With limited exceptions specified in annual renewal and non-renewal guidance by CMS or based on application of 42 CFR §§ 422.550 - 422.553, we will not permit consolidation of PBPs across contracts, independent of plan type.
 However, a non-segmented plan may renew as, or consolidate into, a segmented plan and request that current enrollees be transitioned to plan segments.